 - You might also see a prompt on the iOS device asking you to Trust This Computer.
 Tap Trust or Allow to continue.

-Then, follow the steps in these Microsoft knowledge base articles to learn how to import photos to Windows Photos app:
+Then, follow the steps in these Microsoft knowledge base articles to learn how to import photos to the Windows Photos app:

-When you import videos from your iOS device to your PC, some might be rotated incorrectly in Windows Photos app.
+When you import videos from your iOS device to your PC, some might be rotated incorrectly in the Windows Photos app.
 You can add these videos to iTunes to play them in the correct orientation.